Higher order trade-offs in hypergraph community detection: Experiments on empirical data

 One might be tempted to attribute this deviation from class structure and previous results on dyadic networks as a failure of our method.
 However, it is important to consider that there may be multiple valid ways to partition the nodes in empirical data~\cite{peel2017ground}, and that we should expect a different community structure to emerge when we consider higher-order interactions.
 To better understand the composition of these hypergraph communities, we analyze the distribution of hyperedges across communities in terms of their order and shape.
-Figure~\ref{figHighDis} compares these distributions between the classes and the detected communities.
-The analysis revealed that the detected communities are not formed by simply increasing the proportion of higher-order homogeneous intra-community hyperedges, in which all nodes belong to the same community.
-Instead, we observe a general tendency to prefer homogeneous \emph{as well as} the more imbalanced hyperedges that connect a larger number of nodes within the same community.
-The fact that higher-order hyperedges are not always favored within communities is explained by much larger proportion of lower-order hyperedges in the data (see right panel of Figure~\ref{figHighDis}).
+Figure~\ref{figHighDis} reveals that the detected communities are not simply composed of homogeneous hyperedges where all nodes belong to the same community.
+Instead, we observe a preference for hyperedge shapes that preserve a higher number of nodes within a single community.
+For example, for order-3 hyperedges, the fraction of imbalanced hyperedges that connect 2 nodes within a community and 1 outside increases from 18\% in the school classes to 27\% in the detected communities.
+This quantifies the tendency of the algorithm to favor these near-homogeneous splitting shapes.
+The fact that higher-order hyperedges are not always favored within communities is explained by the much larger proportion of lower-order hyperedges in the data (see right panel of Figure~\ref{figHighDis}).
 These results align with our earlier findings on the preference for imbalanced and higher-order hyperedges in planted community structures.